Dr. Jane Gordon

 In memory of her husband, through Symphony Nova Scotia, Jane donated money for a commission and performance, which became Halifax Harbour by Elizabeth Raum.
 That experience led her to develop the Maria Anna Mozart Award, originally to be with money from her estate, but she decided to donate and start it while she could enjoy it.

 Jane grew up in New York City with parents who loved classical music and took her to performances at Carnegie Hall and the Metropolitan Opera.
 Working with Symphony Nova Scotia is one way to continue that love of music.

 Another expression of Jane’s love of music was beginning piano lessons in her 50s and adding recorder, which allows her to play with amateur groups.
 She also enjoys travel, reading, walking trips, and knitting.
 Jane continues to volunteer with several community organizations.

 Joined the Board in 2018.
-Serving a one-year term (until 2019) on the Board.
+Entering the second year of a two-year term (until 2023) on the Board.